co-bri/lamport/README.md

 The tests will spin up a local instance of Zookeeper, and clean up any changes made to Zookeeper within the test suite.

-### Linux
+### Zookeeper Install: Linux

-Users running Linux can run the following command to install Zookeeper:
+Users running Linux can install Zookeeper by running the following commands:

 ```
 wget http://apache.claz.org/zookeeper/zookeeper-3.4.8/zookeeper-3.4.8.tar.gz &&